Esports: Ethical issues

 There have been serious rule violations in certain esports.
 In 2010, eleven StarCraft: Brood War players were found guilty of fixing matches for profit and were fined and banned from future competition.
 Team Curse and Team Dignitas were denied prize money for collusion during the 2012 MLG Summer Championship.
 In 2012, League of Legends team Azubu Frost was fined US$30,000 for cheating during a semifinal match of the world playoffs.
 Dota 2 player Aleksey "Solo" Berezin was suspended from several tournaments for intentionally throwing a game to collect $322 from online gambling.
 In 2014, four high-profile North American Counter-Strike players from iBuyPower were suspended from official tournaments after being found guilty of match-fixing, allegedly profiting over US$10,000 through betting on their fixed matches.

-Gambling on esports using Counter-Strike: Global Offense "skins", worth an estimated US$2.3 billion in 2015, came under criticism in June and July 2016 after several questionable legal and ethical aspects were discovered.
+Gambling on esports using Counter-Strike: Global Offensive "skins", worth an estimated US$2.3 billion in 2015, came under criticism in June and July 2016 after several questionable legal and ethical aspects were discovered.